olofk/fusesoc/README.md

 Did it work?
 Great!
 FuseSoC can be used to create FPGA images, perform linting, manage your IP libraries or do formal verification as well.
-Check out the [online documentation](https://fusesoc.readthedocs.io/en/stable/) documentation to learn more about creating your own core files and using existing ones.
+Check out the [online documentation](https://fusesoc.readthedocs.io/en/stable/) to learn more about creating your own core files and using existing ones.
 If it didn't work, please get in touch (see below).

 ## Next steps